jelknernvcc/ghcictwebsite/resources/CSinterviewQuestions.md

 2. What learning outcomes are assessed in the NOVA computer science program?

    > We offer an A.S.
 Degree in Computer Science concurrent with a high school
+   > diploma that has been *intentionally* integrated in its first two years
+   > with a Web Design and Development IT pathway.
+Our goal is to provide
+   > enough flexibility to serve a broader range of student interests and
+   > and abilities, while at the same time creating a learning community
+   > with shared knowledge, tools, and skills.
+   >
-   > diploma.
-Specifically, we offer the following sequence of courses:
+   > Specifically, we offer the following sequence of courses:
    >
    > * [ITD 110: Web Page Design I](https://courses.vccs.edu/courses/ITD110)
    > * [ITD 210: Web Page Design II](https://courses.vccs.edu/courses/ITD210)